ls1intum/Artemis/docs/dev/guidelines/criteria-builder.rst

         List<T> findAll(Specification<T> spec, Sort sort);

-2. **Defining the initial Specification:** To perform a query with multiple Specifications, we can use the `and()` method for concatenation.
+2. **Defining the initial Specification:** To generate a query with multiple Specifications, we can use the `and()` method for concatenation.
 However, the first Specification must always be called via the `where()` method as a rule.

     .. code-block:: java